practicalli/doom-emacs/docs/index.md

 ???
 INFO "Looking for a batteries included approach?"
     [Practicalli Spacemacs](https://practical.li/spacemacs) and [practicalli/spacemacs.d](https://github.com/practicalli/spacemacs.d) provide all the Emacs features needed for Clojure, with just two Git clone commands.
 Spacemacs is a community configuration for Emacs with a very large community and very detailed documentation.

 ???
-WARNING "New Book - content published as learned"
+WARNING "Book development on hold"
+    Practicalli Doom Emacs and its associated configuration project are currently on hold as Doom Emacs is not currently used by Practicalli.

-    Practicalli Doom Emacs was started in December 2022 with little knowledge of Doom Emacs, so is mostly a journal of things that have been learned as Practicalli tries to create an effective development workflow, especially with Clojure.
-Content will be added as new things are discovered to aid in the learning and effective use of Doom Emacs.
+    The book was started in December 2022 with little knowledge of Doom Emacs, so is mostly a journal of things that have been learned as Practicalli tries to create an effective development workflow, especially with Clojure.

+    Should Practicalli use Doom Emacs regularly again then further content will be added as new things are discovered, to aid in the learning and effective use of Doom Emacs.

 ## Practicalli Doom Emacs configuration